anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter03.md

 ## 3.1 Deploy your own conformance toolchain

-At the time of writing, the CI description file is hosted in Functest and only runs the containers selected by CNTT RC2.
-It will be completed by the next CNTT mandatory test cases and then a new CI description file will be proposed in a shared tree.
+At the time of writing, the CI description file is hosted in Functest and only runs the containers selected by Anuket RC2.
+It will be completed by the next Anuket mandatory test cases and then a new CI description file will be proposed in a shared tree.

 [Xtesting CI](https://galaxy.ansible.com/collivier/xtesting) only requires